ubirch/ubirch-avr/README.md

 ./obj-x86_64-apple-darwin14.4.0/simduino.elf
 ```

-Now the simulator is running with correct bootloader code and it tells us the tty we can
+Now the simulator is running with the Arduino bootloader code and it tells us the tty we can
 use to connect and flash code on to the virtual device:

 ```